Omali Yeshitela: 1982 World Tribunal on Reparations

-Electoral Politics
+Later activities

 In his civic activism in his native St. Petersburg, Yeshitela has stressed his view that political and economic development will bring an end to the oppression of African communities throughout the world.
-He moved to Oakland, California in 1981, living and working there.
+He moved to Oakland, California, in 1981, living and working there.

 Yeshitela served on St. Petersburg Mayor David Fischer's Challenge 2001 Steering Committee and on the St. Petersburg Housing Authority's Hope VI Advisory Committee, two projects dedicated to attracting jobs and investment to South St. Petersburg.
 He has also chaired the political action committee of the Coalition of African American Leadership, made up of a number of black churches and civil rights groups in the area, and served on the board of radio station WMNF community radio.
 Along with eight other candidates, Yeshitela made a run for mayorship in February 2001.
 Although he did not make it to the runoff, he won every African-American and mixed precinct but one in the entire city.

-Yeshitela is also the founder of Citizens United for a Shared Prosperity.